Type of Docks: Which One is the Best?

 It’s essential to thoroughly plan out the construction of a piling dock, as success rests solely on its structural integrity.
 Any mistakes, incorrectly treated materials or cut corners could lead to expensive damage.
 For example, untreated wood could easily rot, whereas fiberglass is more durable.
 Pilings also need protection from destructive organisms and harmful UV rays.
 Although they can withstand strong currents, piling docks are expensive to build and maintain and don’t adjust to water level changes compared to a floating modular dock.

 Types of Removable Docks

-1. Floating Docks
+1. Floating Modular Docks

-3. Pipe Docks
+2. Pipe Docks

 Choosing a dock involves much more than simply picking a style that meets your visual expectations.
 As described, there are many features of both fixed and floating docks that make each suitable for a particular application.
 The type of material used to construct the dock should be another critical consideration when designing your new or replacement dock.
 To make the best decision for your water-side structure, you should examine factors including initial cost, durability, upkeep, damage risks and environmental impact.

 Thankfully, you have options when it comes to building both a floating and fixed dock.
-Wood, aluminum and composite or plastic are three popular boat dock decking materials you’ll likely consider.
+Wood, aluminum and plastic are three popular boat dock decking materials you’ll likely consider.
 Though all three can provide watercraft owners with a sturdy and reliable platform for launching watercraft, not all materials have similar benefits.
 The differences between the three impact everything from long-term operating and ownership costs and maintenance responsibilities to the way these materials may potentially cause harm to the environment and those who use the dock.